globalCOAL NEWC Index Methodology v.1j

 - There is no minimum quantity for transactions or for bids and offers, although the Phys NEWC market on globalCOAL's online coal trading platform does not allow bids and offers of less than 25kt;

 - Data collected on a Listed Public Holiday will be excluded;

-- Is calculated and published every Friday after 17.00 London time, using applicable data collected during that day and the previous 4 calendar days ("Data Week");
+- The Index is calculated and published every Friday after 17.00 London time, using applicable data collected during that day and the previous 4 calendar days ('Data Week');

 - If a Friday falls on one of the Listed Public Holidays, the Weekly NEWC Index will be calculated on the first day preceding that Friday which is not a Listed Public Holiday, and the value will be rolled over for publication on the Friday;

-- Is calculated in US$ per tonne to two decimal places (rounding fractions of 0.005 and higher up, and rounding fractions below 0.005 down, to the nearest US cent)
+- The Index is calculated in US$ per tonne to two decimal places (rounding fractions of 0.005 and higher up, and rounding fractions below 0.005 down, to the nearest US cent)

 1 This window ensures equal representation of Asia-Pacific and European activity on the platform.